bulias/ref-context-bean/README.md

     +-- consumer  : webapp that uses beans declared in suppliers's context
     |
     +-- runner    : testing projects that deploys both supplier and consumer into tomcat and verifies their behavior

-TODO
-====

-The following have still to be tested:

-- Using stateful service beans to verify the singleton behavior

 License
 =======